Course: Academic Writing 1

 Knowledge

-Student lists the differences between scholarly and popular texts describes the difference between a verifiable fact, subjective opinion and speculation from the point of view of linguistic means defines the language means that ensure the coherence of the text (text flow) characterizes the factors that influence the academic style of the language understands the technical terminology from their field necessary for understanding a scientific text explains the linguistic means used in different types of academic texts (e.g. definition, problem-process-solution)
+Student can list the differences between scholarly and popular texts describes the difference between a verifiable fact, subjective opinion and speculation from the point of view of linguistic means defines the linguistic means that ensure the coherence of the text characterizes the factors that influence the academic style of the language knows the technical terminology of his/her field, which is necessary for understanding the scientific text lists language devices used in different types of academic texts (e.g. definition, problem-process-solution)

-Student lists the differences between scholarly and popular texts describes the difference between a verifiable fact, subjective opinion and speculation from the point of view of linguistic means defines the language means that ensure the coherence of the text (text flow) characterizes the factors that influence the academic style of the language understands the technical terminology from their field necessary for understanding a scientific text explains the linguistic means used in different types of academic texts (e.g. definition, problem-process-solution)
+Student can list the differences between scholarly and popular texts describes the difference between a verifiable fact, subjective opinion and speculation from the point of view of linguistic means defines the linguistic means that ensure the coherence of the text characterizes the factors that influence the academic style of the language knows the technical terminology of his/her field, which is necessary for understanding the scientific text lists language devices used in different types of academic texts (e.g. definition, problem-process-solution)

 Skills